-Vapor intrusion sampling is proposed in and below building foundations for six off-site properties.
-This includes four properties across Purchase Street from the Site and two immediately adjacent.
+Vapor intrusion sampling is proposed in and below building foundations for the two properties immediately adjacent (south) of the Site.
 The owners/occupants of these off-site buildings will be contacted by CA RICH or jointly by CA RICH and NYSDEC Representatives to obtain permission to install sub-slab sampling points and perform vapor intrusion testing.
 Once permission is received, an initial site visit will be scheduled to locate appropriate testing locations in each of the off-site buildings/properties.
 The testing will then be performed in accordance with The New York State Department of Health "Guidance for Evaluating Soil Vapor Intrusion in the State of New York".
 Testing will include collection of one sub-slab sample and one indoor air sample (lowest elevation habitable space) at each of the off-site properties.
 In addition, one exterior background sample will be collected on the same day(s) that the vapor intrusion sampling is conducted.
+Concurrently, an updated on-site indoor air quality sample will also be collected from the basement of the TD Bank building.

-The locations and occupants of each of the six properties are detailed on Figure 6.
+The locations and occupants of the two properties are detailed on Figure 6.
 Prior to sampling, a product inventory will be completed in each of the indoor air sampling spaces.

-One temporary sub-slab soil vapor point will be installed through the basement floor in each of the 6 off-site locations.
+One temporary sub-slab soil vapor point will be installed through the basement floor in each of the off-site locations.
 The soil vapor point will be installed using hand tools and will consist of a 3-inch long stainless steel screen connected to 1⁄4-inch stainless steel tubing extended just below the concrete slab.
 The annular space around the stainless steel screen will be packed with coarse sand and finished with a bentonite or beeswax seal.
-Once all six points are installed, CA RICH will return to collect a sub-slab soil vapor sample from each of the newly installed soil vapor points in accordance with NYSDOH's "Guidance for Evaluating Soil Vapor Intrusion in the State of New York" dated October 2006.
+Once all six points are installed, CA

+RICH will return to collect a sub-slab soil vapor sample from each of the newly installed soil vapor points in accordance with NYSDOH's "Guidance for Evaluating Soil Vapor Intrusion in the State of New York" dated October 2006.